DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

-Quests are in Skyrim, Audio Overhaul, Artifacts - The Tournament of the Ten Bloods, Interesting NPCs, Mysticism - A Magic Overhaul, The Tools of Kagrenac, Viewable Faction Ranks, WACCF - Armor and Clothing Extension, Weapons Armor Clothing and Clutter Fixes 2.0+`.
+Quests are in Skyrim, Audio Overhaul, Artifacts - The Tournament of the Ten Bloods, Interesting NPCs, Mysticism - A Magic Overhaul, The Tools of Kagrenac, Viewable Faction Ranks, WACCF - Armor and Clothing Extension, Weapons Armor Clothing and Clutter Fixes 2.0+, The Great Cities - Minor Cities and Towns`.

 ### [Forsworn Gravesingers](https://www.nexusmods.com/skyrimspecialedition/mods/40143?tab=files)